RMLio/rmlweaver-js/README.md

 - (Not Sure) Fix that extend operator does not push a value if the value for the template is missing.
 (Test 2c)
 - Optimize code
 - Write benchmarks.

+## Acknowledgement
+This proof of concept algebraic mapping engine is implemented by [Tristan Verbeken](https://github.com/TR1VER)